BatScript/Programming/Javascript-Concepts/types-of-functions.md

 #### functional statement vs functional expressions
 If you know how javascript engine works, you should know that the variables are stored first and then the statements get executed line by line.

-So, logically the major difference between function expression and function statement is **Hoisting**
+So, logically the major difference between function expression and function statement is **Hoisting**.

 Functional expressions are hoisted while the expressions are not.
 This happens because expressions have been declared already in phase 1 of JS code execution where Javascript stores the values of variables in the global scope.
 So while saving other variables, it also saves the function.
 Which explains the example bewlow :